Pollot/dotfiles/readme.md

 I'm **not** an author of the Rofi config included in this repository.
 It's: [Catppuccin for Rofi - Siduck's Theme](https://github.com/catppuccin/rofi/tree/main/basic).

 ## Nerd Font
-I use **Fira Code Nerd Font Mono**.
+I use **JetBrainsMono Nerd Font Mono**.
 You can download its latest release from: [Nerd Fonts website](https://www.nerdfonts.com/font-downloads).

 **<p align="center">Remember to install the mono variant of chosen Nerd Font.
 Icons are not centered in the regular version.</p>**